Wilfred/bfc/README.md

-There are a few test programs in this repo, but http://www.hevanet.com/cristofd/brainfuck/tests.b is an excellent collection of test BF programs and includes some more elaborate programs can be found at [1](http://esoteric.sange.fi/brainfuck/bf-source/prog/) and [2](http://www.hevanet.com/cristofd/brainfuck/).
+There are a few test programs in this repo, but http://www.hevanet.com/cristofd/brainfuck/tests.b is an excellent collection of small test BF programs and some more elaborate programs can be found at [1](http://esoteric.sange.fi/brainfuck/bf-source/prog/) and [2](http://www.hevanet.com/cristofd/brainfuck/).